dnth/timm-flutter-pytorch-lite-blogpost/README.md

 * `train` -- Training notebook and related files.

 ## 📞 Connect with me
+If you have any questions or feedback, please don't hesitate to reach out to me.
 I'm active on the following platforms.
-Drop me a message or connect with me.
 <p align="left">
       <a href="https://www.linkedin.com/in/dickson-neoh/" target="blank"><img align="center"
             src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>